apimento/project1ConnectFour/README.md

 <dl>
   <dt>Drama</dt>
-  <dd>I chose sound effects (which are triggered by various click events and game outcomes) that feel appropriate for their corresponding event, while enhancing the
+  <dd>I chose sound effects (which are triggered by various click events and game outcomes) that feel appropriate for their corresponding event, while enhancing the drama of the game. </dd>
-drama of the game. </dd>
+  <dd> I chose to develop the game with one fewer column (than in the wireframe) in order to make the game more difficult </dd>
 </dl>